Monmouth County Post Judgment Modification Lawyer

-Making The Needed Changes
+Making the Needed Changes

 The Law Office of Jennifer J. McCaskill, LLC, located in Red Bank represents people across Monmouth County, Ocean County and Middlesex County and beyond in all types of family law matters.
 We have practiced law for more than 10 years and in New Jersey since 2006.
 We understand the legal, procedural and strategic considerations in post-judgment modification matters and will provide the guidance and counsel you need.

-Taking Decisive Action In Modification Matters
+Taking Decisive Action in Modification Matters

-Generally under New Jersey law, anyone who wants to modify his or her support or parenting time schedule must prove there has been a “substantial change in circumstances.”
+Generally, under New Jersey law, anyone who wants to modify his or her support or parenting time schedule must prove there has been a “substantial change in circumstances.”
 We will look closely at your situation to determine whether you qualify for a modification.

 Typically, if a parent paying child support loses his or her job, child support obligations may have to change to reflect this.

-Contributing To The Costs Of A Child’s Higher Education
+Contributing to the Costs of a Child’s Higher Education